-- Due to the accrual of Debt Service, the liabilities of the District exceeded its assets plus deferred outflows of resources at the close of the most recent fiscal year resulting in a net position deficit balance of (\$3,230,276). - The change in the District's total net position in comparison with the prior fiscal year was (\$183,163) an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental funds reported combined ending fund balances of \$1,865,166, an increase of \$105,738 in comparison with the prior fiscal year.
-A portion of fund balance is restricted for debt service and capital projects, assigned for subsequent years expenditures and the remainder is unassigned fund balance which is available for spending at the District's discretion.
+- Due to the accrual of Debt Service, the liabilities of the District exceeded its assets plus deferred outflows of resources at the close of the most recent fiscal year resulting in a net position deficit balance of (\$3,391,588). - The change in the District's total net position in comparison with the prior fiscal year was (\$26,770), a decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$2,229,362, an increase of \$225,333 in comparison with the prior fiscal year.
+A portion of fund balance is non-spendable for prepaids and deposits, restricted for debt service and capital projects, assigned for subsequent years expenditures and the remainder is unassigned fund balance which is available for spending at the District's discretion.